grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/01 How to.md

 You can set options in multiple places.
 If the same option is set in multiple places, k6 uses the option from the place with the highest _order of precedence_.

-For example, here are three ways set a test duration.
-Note that each time is different!

-- Set the `duration: "15s"` option in the script
-- Define `K6_DURATION=20s` as an environment variable
-- Use the `--duration 30s` command-line flag

-If you passed all of these options to the same test, the duration would be 30 seconds.
+1. First, k6 uses the option's default value.
+2. Then, k6 uses the script value (if set).
+3. After, k6 uses the environment variable (if set).
+4. Finally, k6 takes the value from the CLI flag (if set).

-That's because **command-line flags have the highest order of precedence**.
+This is to say that **command-line flags have the highest order of precedence**.
-They override all other options.

 ## Where to set options